LoRaWAN Roaming on Helium

 Advanced Roaming

-The session key filter gives an opertator the ability to accept and reject specific roaming traffic on a device level.
+The session key filter gives an operator the ability to accept and reject specific roaming traffic on a device level.
 Leveraging the session key filter is recommended for all operators.
 Read more about the session key filter and other advanced configurations in the Advanced Configuration section.

 Roaming Proxy Service

-If Helium's OpenLNS architecture is incompatible with a roaming partner's set up, then they can leverage the roaming proxy service prototype, which should provide a standard roaming interface.
+If Helium's OpenLNS architecture is incompatible with a roaming partner's setup, then they can leverage the roaming proxy service prototype, which should provide a standard roaming interface.
 Note that Helium is not in active maintenance of this service.
-Helium does not necessarily recommend the usage of this architecture, but appreciates the diverse needs of roaming partners.
+Helium does not necessarily recommend the usage of this architecture but appreciates the diverse needs of roaming partners.